boez98/RT2_assignment_2/README.md

       -  you can see a widget with the goal coordinate and the update number of goal reached/canceled
       -  you can see the distance from the nearest wall/obstacle
 - In the section `13 Live pos and vel` you can see the live position and velocity of the robot
-- In the section `14 Movement graph` you can see the robot trajectory, my idea was also to add the various goal position and the wall position detected from lasers
+- In the section `14 Movement graph` you can see the robot trajectory and goal position
+- In the section `15 Barplot goal` you can see the number of the reached/cancelled goals